dbt-labs/docs.getdbt.com/website/docs/docs/cloud/use-dbt-assist.md

 # Use dbt Copilot <Lifecycle status='beta'/>

 Use dbt Copilot to generate documentation and tests from scratch, giving you the flexibility to modify or fix generated code.
-To access and use the dbt Copilot experience:
+To access and use dbt Copilot:

 1. Navigate to the dbt Cloud IDE and select a SQL model file under the **File Explorer**.